 For further information on the Pre-primary Program, download please see the Pre-primary Fact Sheet.

-Children bring their lunch and a pair of indoor shoes.
-A spare change of clothes is helpful as there is a lot of messy play.
+Children should bring a pair of indoor shoes and a spare change of clothes is helpful as there is a lot of messy play.
+Outdoor clothes for all weather is important as the children spend a lot of time outside.

 Your child will not receive a report card for the Pre-primary Program.